Wonggu Mununggurr: Biography

 Wonggu Mununggurr was born during 1880 in Northeast Arnhem land.
 Specifically, he was born in Caledon Bay to the Djapu clan and Dhuwa Moeity.
 The Djapu are also a part of a large group of aboriginal people known as Yolngu in the North-East Arnhem Land region.
 Three of his sons were arrested in 1934 for an assault on three Japanese trepangers.
-Eventually after extensive lobbying they were released in 1936.
+Around the same time, in 1934, Wonggu willingly donated a piece of land for a church to be built and for future missionary work.
+Eventually after extensive lobbying, Wonggu's sons were released in 1936.
 This led to Wonggu Mununggurr moving his family during the years of 1937-38 from Caledon Bay to the Yirrkala.
 From here he also helped Donald Thompson with guides and scouts for the area.
+Upon first meeting Wonggu, Thomson described him as appearing over fifty, and yet still looking to be in the prime of his life.
+Specifically, Thomson notes Wonggu as being "a tall, powerful man with intelligent face, deep set eyes and a heavy beard, trimmed almost in Van Dyck style.”
+At Yirrkala, intergroup differences fueled tensions and fighting occurred.
+Regardless, Wonggu helped to establish Yirrkala for the long term.

 Wonggu was an elder in the Djapu clan.
 While having this high status, he is one of the Yolngu leaders in the Caldeon Bay area.
 This status stated that Wonggu could have many wives.
-He was married to multiple women throughout the clan, with whom he had many children.
-In addition, also brings many distant families for Wonggu.
+Wonggu had more than twenty wives and at least sixty children.
+In addition, he also brought many distant families for Wonggu.
 In these types of clans back in this time, most of the children take the same talents as the ancestors.
 It comes to no surprise that Wonggu's sons have also became well-known artists in this area alongside their dad.
 Wonggu would sit down with them and teach them how he does his specific style and adds their clan designs into them also.

-Donald Thompson created this irregular warfare unit in 1941 during World War II called Northern Territory Special Reconnaissance Unit (NTSRU).
-NTSRU was mainly made up of aboriginal people from the Northern Territory of Arnhem Land, Australia; such as Wonggu and many of his sons.
+Donald Thompson created an irregular warfare unit in 1941 during World War II called Northern Territory Special Reconnaissance Unit (NTSRU).
+NTSRU was mainly made up of aboriginal people from the Northern Territory of Arnhem Land, Australia, with 50 Yolngu people, such as Wonggu and many of his sons, prepared to fend off impending Japanese invasion.
+Sadly, the Unit received no pay nor recognition until 1992, when only two former members remained alive.